 Open Circle has suspended its weekly program on the patio at Lake Chapala Society.

-Each week it highlights a different video of a past presentation.
-This week, Carlos Martínez, Bryan Clark and John Pint present “You need to See to Believe Mexico.”
-It will be available for viewing on Sunday, August 23, 10:30 a.m. at opencircleajijic.org.
+Each week the group highlights a different video of a past presentation.
+This week, Sandy Britton, presents “How and Why We Remember.”
+It will be available for viewing Sunday, September 20, 10:30 a.m. at opencircleajijic.org.

 We humans define ourselves in large part through our memories, to the point where loss of memory feels like loss of self.
 Our memories also play an essential role in our survival.
 While memory has been studied by philosophers and scientists for centuries, it’s only been in the last 50 years or so that researchers have learned how subtle and complex memory really is.
 Recent research has added even more insight into how memory works — and how it can work against us.
 Take a journey through this fascinating aspect of the human mind, and learn the latest findings on how to improve your ability to remember.

 Britton is from northern California.
 Her background is in software development but she’s always been fascinated by the computer between our ears.
 She combines her love of brain science and public speaking to bring you this talk.

 Monday, September 21, the main Lake Chapala Society (LCS) campus will be open to: members, people who have registered for an activity or guests who buy a daily pass for 40 pesos, which can be purchased at the entrance.
 Masks will be required at all times while on campus.

 The only two entrances will be through the main gate and the lakeside gate where volunteers will take temperatures, provide gel and a mask if necessary.
 A record of all who enter will be kept each day.
 Bring your membership card with you.

 The library and office will be open.
 Activities are limited to outdoor spaces and to 15 or fewer people.